-Insights – in-depth understanding of the issues, challenges and ideas people have presented you with.
+Insights are an in-depth understanding of the issues, challenges and ideas people have presented you with.

-Actions – steps you can take to address the insights you’ve gained from the activity.
+Actions are the steps you can take to address these insights.

 You should routinely feedback to people explaining the outcome of their input.
-If it has not been possible to implement their suggestions or ideas, tell them and, whenever possible, explain why.
+If you've not been able to implement their suggestions or ideas, tell them.
+If possible, explain why not.

-This can be really beneficial for the participants involved in the project or activity.
-For example, giving detailed feedback can make people feel truly valued and often boosts participants’ confidence.
+This can be really beneficial for the participants involved.
+Giving detailed feedback can make people feel truly valued and often boosts participants’ confidence.

 On the other hand, not receiving feedback, especially when it was expected, could leave people feeling cast aside and unappreciated.
-It’s likely they will be less willing to share their ideas in the future.
+They might be less willing to share their ideas in the future.

-How and when you give feedback is a critical part of the influencing process and should be included in your planning from the outset.
+How and when you give feedback is a critical part of the influence and participation process.
+You should include it in your planning from the beginning.

-Sometimes, the feedback you provide should be quite detailed: a user forum is an example.
-When forum members share ideas and make suggestions, they are often presented to heads of departments who should be able to give comprehensive feedback about what action is – and importantly, what isn’t – being taken in response, as well as presenting a verbal or written report at each meeting explaining why.
+Sometimes, the feedback you provide should be quite detailed.
+A user forum is an example.
+When forum members share ideas and make suggestions, these are often presented to heads of departments.

 General and routine feedback